Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Evaluation

 \subsubsection{Experiment Setup}

 To evaluate HiBO on synthetic benchmarks, we compare it with several related approaches, including vanilla GP-based BO, TuRBO \citep{eriksson2019turbo}, LA-MCTS \mbox{\citep{wang2020lamcts}}, MCTS-VS \citep{song2022mctsvs} and CMA-ES \citep{lozano2006cma-es}.
 TuRBO is selected for validating the effects of the extra space partitioning information.
 We compare with LA-MCTS, the current SOTA in space-partitioning-based high-dimensional BO, to validate our design's efficiency, while excluding prior methods like HOO and LA-NAS for simplicity.
-We also include MCTS-VS, which uses MCTS for variable selection, and CMA-ES as a baseline evolutionary algorithm.
-Besides, for evaluating the effectiveness of HiBO on guiding other local optimizer, we introduce HiBO-GP, where HiBO coordinates with the vanilla GP-based BO as the local optimizer.
+We also include MCTS-VS, which uses MCTS for variable selection.
+Besides, for evaluating the effectiveness of HiBO on guiding other local optimizer, we introduce HiBO-GP, where the GP-based BO serves as the local optimizer of HiBO.

-We evaluate these algorithms on six high-dimensional synthetic benchmarks, including 200-dimensional synthetic functions Rastrigin and Levy with 200 dimensions.
+We evaluate these algorithms on six high-dimensional synthetic benchmarks.
 To evaluate how well the algorithms focus on relevant dimensions in sparse tasks, we evaluate Branin2-500D, Hartmann6-300D, Rastrigin20-200D, and Levy20-200D\footnote{'Benchmark(x)-(y)D' indicates $x$ effective dimensions out of $y$, with the remaining $(y-x)$ being dummy dimensions.}.
-We run 1000 iterations for Branin2-500D and 500 iterations for the others, starting with 40 and 20 iterations of random sampling, respectively.
+Here \textbf{\textit{regret}} is measured for Hartmann6 and Branin2 benchmarks and defined as the difference between the optimal objective value and the algorithm's achieved value at a given iteration, with \textbf{lower regret indicating better algorithm performance.} We run 1000 iterations for Branin2-500D and 500 iterations for the others, starting with 40 and 20 iterations of random sampling, respectively.
 The additional configuration details for these algorithms are shown in Appendix \ref{app:syn-config}.